melissaboiko/beehive/README.md

    - is there a way to trigger topics after subscribing?
    - else we'll have to leave a lil dæmon running client-side
    - oor, dig through the syslog sever-side
+   - ooor, ask z2m to reload itself :>
-   - if successful:
+   - if a way is found, we could:
      - list devices
      - list device's capabilities
      - set friendly name
-     - other kinds of info
+     - other kinds of bridge and device info
- - hacky/convenient key-par syntax for json payloads
- - separate library/script code
+ - separate library/script code better
- - beesaid(1)
+ - and write a beesaid(1)
  - static typing checks
  - auto color
  - pypi pkg